 Where to stay in Melbourne

 - Rydges Melbourne – Rydges is a chain hotel in Australia.
 I’ve stayed with them in Hobart and Brisbane too!
 Rydges in Melbourne boasts one of the best locations to stay in Melbourne.
 It’s close to all of the spots you’d want to visit and close to a city tram stop.
 That’s how I ended up walking everywhere.

 - Melbourne Central YHA – I love budget accommodations and YHA in Australia is perfect for it.
 They always have the best accommodation at the best location.
 YHA is a more budget option, but the location is on Flinders Street which is the main street in Melbourne.
 And although it’s a budget, it doesn’t mean you have to share room – I stayed in one of the private rooms on the rooftop.
 It had a nice view of the Melbourne business district.

 - Melbourne Metro YHA – Unlike the Central YHA, this one isn’t as premium, but it is still within central Melbourne and was very affordable.
-It’s still okay since it’s close to public transportations, but I’d only book this if you’re really tight on budget.
+It’s still okay since it’s close to public transportations, but I’d only book this if you really want to save money.

 Melbourne Itinerary Map & Overview